hirememorey/yesand-music/docs/JUCE_PLUGIN_DEVELOPMENT.md

 # JUCE Plugin Development: Style Transfer MIDI Effect

-This document outlines the development of a real-time MIDI effect plugin using the JUCE framework to support the Music Cursor semantic MIDI editing vision.
+This document outlines the development of a real-time MIDI effect plugin using the JUCE framework to support the YesAnd Music semantic MIDI editing vision.

 ## Project Overview